RossBugginsNHS/comms-manager-architecture/docs/kads/032-target-architectue/index.md

 ##### 1.4.3.1.1.
 Delivery

 Delivering messages to people, in the most effective way is what the essence of Communications Manager about.
-The effectiveness may have different measures, for example, cost, or suitability of channel and media, based on adjustments (eg brail, audio).
+The effectiveness may have different measures, for example, cost, or suitability of channel and media, based on adjustments (eg braille, audio).

 This has been separated into two future sub domain, which are both Core Domains.